developersCradle/code-challenge-database-optimization/README.md

   <img id="domaCare" src="domaCareSymbol.png" alt="alt text" width="400"/>
 </p>

+# Cache Control Directives

+The cache control directives are being used with `CacheControl` class provided by JAX-RS.
+Currently it is under benchmarking to find which scenario fits for this problem.
+[See more about](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9)

 # Response Format

  This approach allows for concise and expressive code when building responses for RESTful endpoints with proper status code.
 This API will return in following format: